philanc/he/README.md

 This stuff is definitely NOT stable, and  NOT maintained.

-hezen.lua and henacl.lua require respectively [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) extensions.
+hezen.lua and henacl.lua require respectively the  [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) extensions.

 License: MIT -- see the file LICENSE